Upper School Curriculum

 AP Environmental Science

-This is a college-level lecture/laboratory course designed to provide students with the scientific principles, concepts and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
-Students must be prepared to do extensive independent practice and take responsibility for their own learning.
-Critical thinking and problem solving are essential to success.
+This is a college-level lecture/laboratory course designed to provide students with the scientific principles, concepts and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems and to examine alternative solutions for resolving and/or preventing them.
+Students must be prepared to do extensive independent practice and take responsibility for their learning.
+Critical thinking and problem-solving are essential to success.
 While preference will be given to juniors and seniors, sophomores taking Honors Chemistry will be considered if space is available.

-This is a college-level, algebra-based lecture/laboratory science course.
+This college-level, algebra-based lecture/laboratory science course is intended to provide an extensive background in physics.
 Major topics include kinematics, waves and electricity.
-Throughout the course, emphasis is placed on mathematics and problem solving, theoretical concepts, practical applications and laboratory techniques.
+Throughout the course, emphasis is placed on mathematics and problem-solving, theoretical concepts, practical applications and laboratory techniques.

 Prerequisites: Concurrent enrollment in or successful completion of Honors Algebra II/Trigonometry, with science teacher recommendation based on classroom performance